Tour Information

 There are few issues with insects on this tour.
 Chiggers are present off the roads in Santa Marta, but are not a real problem.
 There are a few mosquitoes in some areas.
 Bring a good insect repellent for mosquitoes and other insects that we will occasionally encounter.

 CLIMATE: The Chocó is one of the wettest places on Earth, so you need to be prepared for some tropical rains.
 Along the coast, it will be hot (expect 85-90°F) and humid.
 In the Cauca valley, it will be as hot (80-90°F) but dry.
 Our lodges at Las Tangaras, Montezuma and El Queremal are at middle elevation (all between 4,000 and 5,000 feet elevation), with pleasant daytime temperature and cooler nights.
-Temperatures can be cold when we will be birding at higher elevation, like at La Eme at 9,800 feet elevation, – a fleece, scarf and gloves are recommended here and might also be useful at other high elevation sites such as the upper part of the Montezuma road.
+Temperatures can be cold when we will be birding at higher elevation, like at La Eme at 9,800 feet elevation, – a fleece, scarf and gloves are recommended here and might also be useful at other high elevation sites such as the upper part of the road above Jardin.

 FOOD: Colombian cuisine is very diverse and varies depending on the different regions of Colombia.
 In some areas you will find specialties like roasted ants or guinea pigs while in other areas Colombians wouldn’t even touch those dishes.

 Colombia is not a paradise for vegetarians as the Colombian diet includes a lot of meat.
-In the coastal areas you will find a good variety of fish, lobster and seafood often prepared with a sauce made out of coconut milk.
+In the coastal areas you will find a good variety of fish, and seafood often prepared with a sauce made out of coconut milk.
 The offer of fresh fruit is overwhelming and many of the varieties you have probably never heard of before.

 In general breakfast is quite important in Colombia and consists of fruit juice, coffee or hot chocolate, fruit, eggs and bread.